14 apr

 It is well known that ERP systems are the general answer to a company's complex processes.
 However, a system must also be operated.
 This aspect is often not taken into account during the ERP implementation, which is why it often causes more confusion for users after commissioning than they are able to fully utilise the ERP system.
 Added to this is the general level of knowledge about software, which is often not standardised within the company.
 In most cases, a high level of support is required to enable users to utilise the system in its entirety.
 The large number of functions are often daunting for ERP newcomers and therefore not very user-friendly.

-Thinking about an ERP system when setting up a company is a bit like thinking about furnishings when building a house - it's simply too early.
-The "all in good time" principle applies here, as the business model often still needs to be adapted until it is ready for the market.
-After all, how can precise requirements for software be defined at this stage?
+To consider an ERP system when starting a business is akin to thinking about furnishing a house during its construction – quite simply, too early.
+The „everything in its own time“ principle applies here, as the business model often still needs to be adapted until it's market-ready.
+After all, how can precise software requirements be defined at that stage?.

 What was declared a coming trend a few years ago is now history.
 Open source ERP has not been able to assert itself despite the glorious future it was believed to have.
 A lack of functionality and the high level of customisation required are the reasons for its limited success.